DmitriyPozniakov/DmitriyPozniakov/README.md

 I've worked on **a wide range of projects**, from dynamic UI components to **fullstack e-commerce platforms** with features like:

 - 🛒 Product listings & filtering
 - 👤 User authentication
 - 🧾 Shopping cart & order systems
 - 🗃️ Admin dashboards
+- 🎯 Landing pages with responsive layouts, SEO optimization, animations, and conversion-focused design